 Have you ever thought of “How can I maximize ROAS in Google Shopping other than optimizing bids and negative keywords?”
-Recently, I had a retail client that I needed to figure out a way to be better at controlling their spend.
-Figuring out how not to over bid on lower priced items in order for me to focus on bidding against higher ROAS items and thus eliminating wasted spend.
+Figuring out how not to over bid on lower priced items and eliminate wasted spend is key.

 Previously, with this retail client, I had separated the campaign by brands via ad groups that they carried.
 However, looking through the results, I noticed within the brands that the products had various price ranges to them which made it labor intensive to manually adjust each product ID (product feed had thousands of items).

 Looking for a better way to organize the products, I decided to reorganize the campaign by “Tiers” then break it down further by using Custom Labels to group the products by price range.
 First, I needed to decide how to break the brands up in order to focus only those higher performing brands.
 Analyzing the conversion data, I decided to break the account out in 4 Tiers:

 Tier 1 – Separate campaigns for top selling and seasonal brands

 Tier 4 – Low converting brands

 By creating tiers based on top brands (this can also be done with product categories), I can focus my ad spend on those brands and products that generate the most conversions, thus giving me the most effective ROAS.
 To do this, you would look at your Google Ads performance for the past year or two.
 Get a sense of how many conversions each of your brands are receiving and try to create groupings of brands that have similar conversions.
 You may also want to consider creating individual dedicated campaigns for the top selling brands.
 Give yourself a benchmark to work with, say if you see brands that have 500+ conversions more than the others, you may want to consider breaking them out into individual campaigns.
 This will make it easier for you to make adjustments for these AAA products.